GiorgosL/Python-diabetes-prediction/README.md

 # Python-diabetes-prediction

-Diabetes binary classification uwith feature engineering and visualisation using the following models:
+Diabetes binary classification with feature engineering and visualisation using the following models.

 - Logistic regression